[2006-08-06] A personal journey from Objectivist morality to political “

 *****According to Bloomberg reports, Wyoming is the most “wealth-friendly” state in the Union--and has held that position of several years running!
 It is also home to the liberty minded Free State Wyoming group headed by writer Kenneth Royce aka Boston T. Party.
 Moving to a place like Wyoming may be a means to reduce the number of authoritarian types in my immediate vicinity and to increase the number of liberty minded people in my immediate vicinity.
 I seek to associate with other Sovereign Individuals who agree with and are Signatories to the Covenant of Unanimous Consent.
 Finding other Signatories has already enriched my life and made my life more free.
 I can establish—with my own effort—as much liberty for myself as is possible in my lifetime, given that I find myself in the midst of an increasingly totalitarian society that is destroying itself.

-Selfishness is a moral virtue and Anarchy** is indeed a moral political system.
+Selfishness is a moral virtue and “Anarchy”, Abolition, Agorism, and Autarchy are ALL indeed a moral political systems.

 Dennis Lee Wilson